mikeperry-tor/acwiki/Team-processes.md

 * When you have code to review, create a merge request – ideally from your personal to the canonical repository.
 When creating the merge request, assign it to whoever should review your code.

 * We generally assign reviews once a week, as part of our [anti-censorship meeting](https://gitlab.torproject.org/tpo/anti-censorship/team#irc-meetings-schedule), but feel free to ping someone to review your code before our meeting, to get an expedited review.
+Our goal is to finish reviews in less than three days.

 * If you want somebody to review anything that is not code, tag them in the issue, so the issue shows up in their [todo list](https://gitlab.torproject.org/dashboard/todos), e.g., "@phw, please review this".
 You can use the tag @tpo/anti-censorship to reach all team members but please use it sparingly.